 Or if you want to take it that one step further, you could make a custom hypertufa planter to hold the plants!
 It just so happens that we have a DIY tutorial on how to construct a hypertufa planter if you’re game to try it!

 The possibilities are endless.
-You could make this basket in any shape your heart desires – even a heart!
-I already have a special gift planned for a friend.
+You could make this basket in any shape your heart desires – even a heart, like this dog gift basket.
 And I also hope to create one using our Birdz of a Feather logo for thread storage.

 Well, that hopefully wraps up the last craft project I’ll have to do on our dining room table.
-It’s time for me and Hubs to turn our attention to putting the finishing touches on my craft studio.
+It’s time for me and Hubs to turn our attention to putting the finishing touches on these small craft room ideas.
 I’m looking forward to reclaiming our dining room again.
 And to bringing you even more projects once my new craft space is up and running!

 Pin Woven Plant Basket